 Perhaps the most important thing you can do to prevent unnecessary wear and tear is to rotate the mattress every few months.
 In addition, putting the mattress on an even, supportive surface – like a box spring – can help prevent sags from forming in the middle of the bed.

 Our three overall favorite organic mattresses on the market today are the Nest Bedding Certified Organic Mattress, the Pure Green Natural Latex Mattress, and the Brentwood Home Cedar Green Mattress.
 The Awara Hybrid organic mattress is a whopping 13 inches thick and combines latex foam with highly supportive innersprings to make it one of the best organic mattresses for heavyset sleepers.
 Plus, the inclusion of a wool cover ensures that you’ll stay cool throughout the night.
+As the bed with the best adjustable firmness of all our options, the Spindle Organic Latex Mattress is hands down the best of both worlds.
+With three adjustable levels, your comfort is in your hands.
 We loved the Pure Green mattress for its surprisingly low cost for a high-quality organic latex mattress – the latex provides plenty of support and makes this one of the most durable mattresses we reviewed.
-We feel that the Nest Bedding mattress is the overall best organic mattress available today since it’s takes the term organic seriously.
-You won’t find a trace of chemicals on this mattress and it comes with nearly every available eco-friendly certification.
-While the Nest Bedding mattress is expensive, it also comes with a lifetime warranty.